ginstrom/paladin-novel/cline_docs/characters.md

 ## Sim
 *   **Bio/Description:** A priest of Alanyi, the goddess of peace, light, justice, and redemption.
 Gentle, serene, and demonstrates his faith through consistent compassionate actions rather than words.
 Never proselytizes or initiates religious discussions.
 Surprisingly practical, with extensive knowledge of herbs, survival, and healing.
 A pacifist by nature who responds to questions about his faith with nature-based metaphors and deflective humility.
 His devotion is shown through small, unexplained rituals and his unwavering commitment to helping others.
+*   **Backstory:** Formerly an herbalist and poacher until called by Alanyi.
+In a moment of great anger, he killed a would-be robber threatening his poor family.
+Wandered the land in shame until he received a vision from Alanyi.
+Her messages of peace, pacifism, and redemption deeply appealed to him.
+Has nearly no formal training in Alanyi's teachings and is nearly illiterate, making his faith more intuitive and personal than scholarly.
 *   **First Appearance:** Chapter 2
 *   **Key Actions/Events:**
     *   Chained with Pell on the slave ship, offers prayers (Ch 2).